 5.14.
 Electronic Sanitary Sewer System Service Area Boundary Map

-Within 12 months of the Effective Date of this General Order for continuing Enrollees, or within 12 months of the Application for Enrollment approval date for new Enrollees, an Enrollee must submit into the online CIWQS Sanitary Sewer System Database an up-to-date electronic spatial map, digitized at a minimum scale of 1:24,000, of the Enrollee’s sewer system service area boundaries, for each system identified by a WDID number.
+Within 12 months of the Effective Date of this General Order for continuing Enrollees, or within 12 months of the Application for Enrollment approval date for new Enrollees, an Enrollee shall upload an up-to-date service area boundary map into the online CIWQS Sanitary Sewer System Database, per section 3.8. of Attachment E1 of this General Order.
+The map must be an electronic spatial map, digitized at a minimum scale of 1:24,000, of the Enrollee’s sewer system service area boundaries, for each system identified by a WDID number.
 An Enrollee of a disadvantaged community that may need assistance developing an electronic map to comply with this requirement, may contact State Water Board staff for assistance at SanitarySewer@waterboards.ca.gov.

 The map must include the following elements: